-o The petition is located adjacent to East 36th Street, a City-maintained minor thoroughfare, with other frontages on North Alexander Street and North McDowell Street, both City-maintained local streets.
-The petition is located in the East Wedge inside Route 4.
+• The petition is located adjacent to East 36th Street, a City-maintained minor thoroughfare, with other frontages on North Alexander Street and North McDowell Street, both City-maintained local streets.
 A Traffic Impact Study (TIS) is not needed for this site.
-The petitioner and CDOT are working together on additional transportation improvements that will contribute towards the connectivity and safety of pedestrians, cyclists, and vehicles.
-The petitioner has committed to installing a pedestrian crossing with a Rapid Rectangular Flashing Beacon across East 36th Street at Spencer Street.
-Site plan revisions are needed to show constructing curb bulb-outs on all corners of East 36th Street at North Alexander Street to shorten pedestrian crossing distances.
-Further details are listed below.
+The petitioner is committing to additional transportation improvements not required by ordinance that will contribute towards the connectivity and safety of pedestrians, cyclists, and vehicles.
+These improvements include constructing curb bulb-outs on all corners of East 36th Street at North Alexander Street to shorten pedestrian crossing distances and installing Rapid Rectangular Flashing Beacons to cross East 36th Street at this intersection.
+In addition, the petitioner is also committing to installing Rapid Rectangular Flashing Beacons at the intersection of 36th Street and Spencer Street.
+These additional improvements are consistent with the council adopted Charlotte WALKS and Charlotte BIKES polices, and further the City's goals outlined in the Vision Zero Policy.
+All outstanding CDOT comments have been addressed.

-• Active Projects:
+Active Projects:

-o N/A
+N/A

-• Transportation Considerations
+Transportation Considerations